Real-time tree search with pessimistic scenarios

 \section{Related Work}

-There has been a significant amount work on the techniques for real-time tree search particularly for real-time (strategy) games.
+There has been a significant amount of work on the techniques of tree search for real-time (strategy) games.
 As we will discuss it in the following, however, the focus of the prior work is on the techniques for reducing the search space or guiding the search towards the most relevant subspace.
 The novelty in our approach is in synthesizing the deterministic and pessimistic scenarios.

-The prior work has investigated various techniques to make Monte Carlo Tree Search (MCTS) applicable to real-time games such as Ms.\ Pac-Man \cite{MCTS-pacman,IkeIto11}, StarCraft \cite{MCTS-StarCraft}, Wargus \cite{UCT-RTS}, Physical Traveling Salesman Problem \cite{MCTS-TSP}, Quantified Constraint Satisfaction Problem \cite{MCTS-QCSP}, and $\mu$RTS \cite{Puppet2,Mar19}.
+The prior work has investigated various techniques to make Monte Carlo Tree Search (MCTS) applicable to real-time games such as Ms.\ Pac-Man \citep{MCTS-pacman,IkeIto11}, StarCraft \citep{MCTS-StarCraft}, Wargus \citep{UCT-RTS}, Physical Traveling Salesman Problem \citep{MCTS-TSP}, Quantified Constraint Satisfaction Problem \citep{MCTS-QCSP}, and $\mu$RTS \citep{Puppet2,Mar19}.
 An example of a recent work in this line is \citet{Mar19}, who study a technique of action abstraction and apply it to MCTS among others to reduce the search space. \citet{Puppet2} study a technique of using non-deterministic rules to reduce the branching in MCTS.
 In all of such prior work, MCTS is performed only with realistic or legal moves.

-\citet{MTCS-Atari} study the approach of using MCTS to generate training data for learning a deep neural network that approximates a policy or a value function, and the effectiveness of the proposed approach is demonstrated in Atari games.
-This approach is motivated by the observation that tree search (planning-based approaches) can perform far better than model-free approaches if it were not for the real-time constraint.
+\citet{MTCS-Atari} study the approach of using MCTS to generate training data for learning a deep neural network that approximates a policy or a value function, and the effectiveness of the proposed approach is demonstrated in Atari video games.
+This approach is motivated by the observation that tree search (planning-based approaches) can perform far better than model-free approaches if it were not for the tight time constraint.